 The Crosbys begin to take Tsimshian girls into their home.

-Tsimshian leaders petition the DIA for a Methodist boarding school for their boys.
+Tsimshian leaders petition the Department of Indian Affairs for a Methodist boarding school for their boys.

 The Crosbys build an addition on the mission house to serve as a Girls’ Home.